Time in physics: Dynamical systems

-One could say that time is a parameterization of a dynamical system that allows the geometry of the system to be manifested and operated on.
+One could say that time is a parametrization (geometry) of a dynamical system that allows the geometry of the system to be manifested and operated on.
 It has been asserted that time is an implicit consequence of chaos (i.e. nonlinearity/irreversibility): the characteristic time, or rate of information entropy production, of a system.
 Mandelbrot introduces intrinsic time in his book Multifractals and 1/f noise.